Ron Carey (actor): Life and career

-Carey was born in Newark, New Jersey, the son of Fanny and John Cicenia, and was raised in an Italian American Catholic family.
+Carey was born in Newark, New Jersey, the son of Fanny Nesto Cicenia (1904-1988) and John Cicenia (1902-1971), and was raised in an Italian American Catholic family.
 He attended Barringer High School, where he was class president in his senior year.
 Carey did stand-up comedy in the 1960s, after earning a bachelor's degree in communications from Seton Hall University in 1956.
 His comedy centered mostly on Catholicism and his childhood of being the undersized but quick-witted kid on the block.
 His break came in 1966 when he appeared on The Merv Griffin Show and in 1967 he released a comedy album entitled The Slightly Irreverent Comedy of Ron Carey.

 From the mid-1970s on, Carey was a member of Mel Brooks' comedy troupe, appearing in featured roles in films such as High Anxiety, Silent Movie, and History of the World, Part I. He also appeared in supporting roles in other films and on television, and was seen in scores of commercials, including some T-shirt ads for Hanes, an ad for Nabisco's snack cracker Better Cheddars, where he sang, and a Post Honeycomb ad, in which he played a character named Mr. Big who came to the Honeycomb Hideout looking for a cereal with "a big, big bite."
 He is most remembered for his role as the diligent but somewhat obsequious and passive-aggressive Officer Carl Levitt, which he played from 1976 to 1982 on the TV series Barney Miller.

-Carey died of a stroke at a Cedars-Sinai Medical Center in Los Angeles, California, in January 2007.
+Carey died of a stroke at Cedars-Sinai Medical Center in Los Angeles, California, in January 2007.
 He is survived by his wife of 38 years, Sharon, and his brother, James Cicenia.
+Carey did not have any children.
+His burial details are currently unknown.